Getting Things Set Up

-In the next section we will learn about offers which can be used to aquire NFTs in a decentralized way.
+In the next section we will learn about offers which can be used to acquire NFTs in a decentralized way.

-When aquiring NFTs or tokens, you may need to make an offer for them.
+When acquiring NFTs or tokens, you may need to make an offer for them.
 Offers are a form of decentralized exchange.
 Using offers you can trade one asset for another with no middleman.